 Instead of admonishing her, it would do you well to understand her exact need at the moment, which incidentally would be the reason for the tantrum.
 It is possible that you chose to go to the mall at the wrong time, when she is hungry.
 If that is the case, then you should take care to understand the symptoms and reschedule your activity, where possible.

 Communication is key

-Calm and rational behavior from the parent is the best way to handle a toddler tantrum.
+Calm and rational behaviour from the parent is the best way to handle a toddler tantrum.

-It is essential to explain that you dislike the behavior immediately, so that the child can relate the two and not repeat it.
-Most importantly, never laugh or call the behavior cute as this could give mixed signals to your toddler, who is then likely to repeat it every other time you are in a similar situation!
+It is essential to explain that you dislike the behaviour immediately so that the child can relate the two and not repeat it.
+Most importantly, never laugh or call the behaviour cute as this could give mixed signals to your toddler, who is then likely to repeat it every other time you are in a similar situation!